 Connecting with your clients can help you deal with the pressure and make it more lighthearted or fun.
 Remember that your mental health is important too for you to function efficiently at work.

-We believe mental health care matters.
+We believe mental health care for nail artists matters.
 Our iGel Beauty Facebook nail community is a group of people who bring our motto learn, create, and inspire come to life.
 You can share your experiences, woes, and connect with nail lovers from all walks of life.
 We care about you and will support you in your nail journey.
 Join us and let's help each other out.